Jackie van Beek: Career

 In 1999 van Beek moved to Auckland and worked on theatre productions, and she spent a year at Ohio Northern University as the writer-in-residence.
 In 2006 van Beek moved to Australia and began making short films.
 Her first feature film was The Inland Road, which was screened at the Berlin International Film Festival and the Seattle International Film Festival, followed by her second feature film, The Breaker Upperers.

 Van Beek has won a number of filmmaking awards, including SPADA New Filmmaker of the Year in 2013, as well as acting awards.
 In 2014 she won Best Supporting Actress at the New Zealand Film Awards for her performance in What We Do in the Shadows.

 She is co-creator, with Jesse Griffin and Jonny Brugh, of the award-winning 2019 TV sitcom about teachers in a secondary school, called Educators.
 She also stars in the show.
+In 2024, she co-created the Australian adaptation of The Office with Julie De Fina.

 Personal life

 Van Beek is married to comedian Jesse Griffin.
 They got engaged a month after they met in 2006.
 They have three children.

+She is a cousin of writer Kathryn van Beek.